Sadie Mills: Career

 Mills is a marine biologist.
-In 2006 Mills started work with National Institute of Water and Atmospheric Research Taihoro Nukurangi (NIWA).
+In 2006 Mills started work with National Institute of Water and Atmospheric Research Taihoro Nukurangi (NIWA) in Wellington.
 In 2014 she became Collections Manager of the NIWA Invertebrate Collection.
 This role heads a small team and is responsible for over 300,000 of preserved marine invertebrates specimens from around New Zealand, Antarctica and the South West Pacific.